Bilibilizm/GeoFS-Flight-Inspection-Checklist/README.md

 •To switch languages, use the dropdown menu at the top of the checklist.
 The script will automatically update all labels and instructions to the selected language.

+Welcome to join our group to learn about the latest developments or provide suggestions: https://discord.gg/4dGHsNqgCH